Our research shows that overconfidence and a lack of a robust trading plan are the biggest reasons traders lose when trading with margin or leverage.

 Understanding Margin Trading

-In its simplest terms, margin trading refers to using borrowed funds from a broker to trade a financial asset, which forms the collateral for the loan from the broker.
+In its simplest terms, margin trading refers to using borrowed funds from a broker to trade a financial asset, which forms the collateral for the broker’s loan.
 A margin account is essentially a line of credit where the securities in the investor’s account serve as collateral.

 The main purpose of margin trading is to increase the potential return on investment.
 It allows traders to open larger positions than possible with their capital alone.
 However, while margin trading can offer larger potential gains, it also comes with the risk of amplified losses.